 You may have surgery to move the ovaries away from the area having treatment.
 This is called ovarian transposition.
 It is sometimes possible to use eggs from the ovaries after radiotherapy to start a pregnancy.
 But this is very rare.
-We have more information about fertility in women in our booklet Cancer and fertility - information for women (see page 58).
+We have more information about fertility in our booklet Cancer and fertility (page 58).